rmngp/apidocs/source/index.md

 > Make sure to replace `demo` with your API key.

 RMN-GP uses API keys to allow access to the API.
-You can register on our [partners' site][partners] to request one.
+You will soon be able to request one on our partners' site.

 RMN-GP expects the API key to be included in all API requests to the server in a HTTP header that looks like the following: